Top 10: The Forty-Niners: Plot summary

 The police officers of Precinct 10 make plans to scope out the train station so they can arrest the incoming vampire meant to run some of their illegal operations in Neopolis.
 The Maid informs her fellow officers that she will not be available for the bust that night, much to everyone's dismay.
 The Maid's divine powers make her the most effective against the vampires.
 This conversation is overheard by a vampire seer, who informs the vampire's leaders that the trap is set and the ambush against the police officers will eradicate them once and for all, especially with the Maid not being there.
 As the officers leave the Precinct to go to the train station, the Skywitch is approached by Jetlad, who apologizes for his advances.
 He tells Leni that he is gay and is with Wulf, and hopes that they can remain friends.
 The Skywitch has too much on her mind and leaves, saying that maybe they could talk later.
 The police officers are in the train station, awaiting the vampire intended to run some of their illegal operations, when they are ambushed by a plethora of vampires from the city.
 The press had been informed of the night's bust, so they broadcast the events to all of Neopolis.
 While the vampires descend on the police, Jetlad rushes to the hangar to grab his plane, Black Beauty, and help Leni and her fellow officers.
-At the hangar, he finds Wulf on the ground, shot.
-Wulf explains to Jetlad that he found out that Sharkey and Lars have taken their planes and went to bomb the robot section of town, then the train station, then other crime-riddled areas of town to stop the crime once and for all.
-Jetlad realizes he has to stop Sharkey and Lars before it is too late and rushes to the sky to stop them.
-Meanwhile, Doctor Omega plays out his actual plan and informs his fellow officers to use the fire hoses in the station and hit the vampires with the water.
-He informs them that the Maid went to the city's reservoir to bless the water, effectively making it holy water.
-They are able to defeat a vast amount of the vampires that very night.
-The Skywitch is told to go outside to find any lingering vampires when she sees the bomb blasts of Sharkey and Lars.
-She rushes to the sky on her broomstick while Jetlad is able to take down Lars.
-Sharkey makes moves to take out Jetlad but the Skywitch arrives in time to save his life, taking Sharkey out at the same time.
-In the air, the Skywitch and Jetlad make their peace and rebuild their friendship.
-The next day Jetlad visits Wulf in the hospital.
-They decide to give their relationship a try and wonder how where life in Neopolis will lead them.